awsdocs/aws-batch-user-guide/doc_source/compute_environment_parameters.md

 Type: String
 Required: No
 `subnets`  <a name="compute-environment-compute-resources-subnets"></a>
 The VPC subnets into which the compute resources are launched\.
 These subnets must be within the same VPC\.
-This parameter is required for jobs running on Fargate resources, where it can contain a maximum of 16 subnets\.
+Fargate compute resources can contain a maximum of 16 subnets\.
 For more information, see [VPCs and Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html) in the *Amazon VPC User Guide*\.
 Type: Array of strings
 Required: Yes
 `securityGroupIds`  <a name="compute-environment-compute-resources-securityGroupIds"></a>